WideEyesTech/teacher-student/README.md

 * result_dir: folder to store the results
 * model_config: hyper params config file

-> **NOTE** Only JSON files will be saves as results.
+> **NOTE** Only JSON files will be saved as results.
 If you want to see also labeled images change *debug=False -> True* in teachers/CenterNet/test/openimages.py
 ```python
 def testing(db, nnet, result_dir, debug=False):
     # This way images will be saved too